Kotlin/KEEP/proposals/context-receivers.md

 ```

 We feel that it is not going to present a problem in idiomatic Kotlin code, since type parameters are usually a few and
-are usually named with one uppercase letter, so there is not much need to have auto-completion for them in IDE.
+named with one uppercase letter, so there is not much need to have auto-completion for them in IDE.
 We can also make IDE smart enough to auto-complete the name in the declaration, if the long name is used in the context
 before being declared.